baconsocrispy/reb-portfolio/README.md

 You might need to restart server

-## CREATE THE APP COMPONENT

-Add a 'components' folder to the 'javascript' directory and create an 'app.jsx' file within.
+## REACT FILE STRUCTURE
+Create a `react` folder in `app/javascript`

+Create the `App.tsx` component within this folder and import it into the react stimulus controller

+Create `components`, `contexts`, `routes` and `utils` folders in the react directory as well.

+* Components: stores all custom components and component styles
+* Contexts: stores contexts
+* Routes: stores route components and styles
+* Utils: stores rails backend request logic and helpers (like youtube url formatting)

+TIPS:
-use `rafce` snippet to auto-generate the app component code as a const functional component
+* use `rafce` snippet to auto-generate the app component code as a const functional component

 ## INITIALIZE REACT IN THE REACT CONTROLLER
 The React stimulus controller's connect function is where the react root initialization lives in a rails 7 app.